 The Coromandel Range supported conifer–broadleaf forests, including stands of kauri, before the widespread logging and burning brought by European settlement.
 In recent times forest protection has reversed some of this destruction.

 The canopy trees include rimu and rātā, with some miro, tōtara, kahikatea and mataī.
-Some large kauri have survived in the steep, remote areas that loggers were unable to work, for example, at Manaia and Waiomu.
+Some large kauri have survived in steep, remote areas that loggers were unable to work, for example, at Manaia and Waiomu.

 Regenerated native forest consists of rewarewa, kāmahi, kānuka and mānuka, with some pockets of small kauri.